 Goodness only knows what the story on the screen was.
 Quite possibly the picture of the two stooping figures had an element of animation, an effect created by means of fixed and moving slides.
 Rather more is known about the screen story in the second image, which was published in The Graphic twenty years later in 1889.
 The audience is again children and their families, and again their excitement is palpable.
 A girl is sitting on her father’s shoulder for a better view, pointing at the screen.
 Rats are seen to leap up towards a man in a nightcap, who in snoring obligingly opens his mouth wide.
 The story was evidently popular, and slides of men swallowing rats survive.

 What was the occasion?
-According to the caption in The Graphic the performance was put on by the Fulham Liberal Club and Institute for a vast audience of one thousand four hundred and fifty “poor and destitute” children.
-Clearly this was a bigger affair than the 1869 entertainment in the East End, staged in a theatre of sorts with decorations hanging from the ceiling high above the heads of audience.
+According to the caption in The Graphic the performance was put on by the Fulham Liberal Club and Institute for a vast audience of ‘1,450 poor and destitute children’.
+Staged in a theatre of sorts with decorations hanging from the ceiling high above the heads of audience, this was clearly a bigger affair than the 1869 entertainment in the East End.
 In a brief paragraph The Graphic comments that

 this treat is given yearly, and is an interesting example of a very praiseworthy effort by working men to be charitable to those of a still poorer class.

-The entire treat, which included a tea for the participants, cost twenty-eight pounds.
+The entire treat, which included a tea for the participants, cost £28.
 The club paid, looking to the outside world neither for funds nor for help.

 But to return to the East End slide show.
-The picture appeared in The Sunday Magazine, an evangelical journal, to accompany a story by Richard Rowe, a Methodist minister and writer, and a sympathetic observer of the lives of working-class Londoners.
-Rowe recalled an occasion when “in the wilderness of dingy brick on the Surrey side of the Thames” he encountered a fellow by the name of Hoppety Bob.
-Poor Bob was sadly deformed, small and hunched, and with one leg hanging “springless and shrivelled as a broken, withered twig”.
-But he was a kind soul who made toys for the neighbourhood children, and taught them to read.
+The picture appeared in the evangelical journal The Sunday Magazine to accompany a story by Richard Rowe, a Methodist minister and writer and a sympathetic observer of the lives of working-class Londoners.
+Rowe recalled an occasion when ‘in the wilderness of dingy brick on the Surrey side of the Thames’ he encountered a fellow by the name of Hoppety Bob.
+Poor Bob was sadly deformed, small and hunched and with one leg hanging ‘springless and shrivelled as a broken, withered twig’.
+But he was a kind soul who made toys for the neighbourhood children and taught them to read.